XTract-build/Xtract/transpiler_report.md

 ### Why Python Implementation?

-The original plan included a Rust implementation (`rust-impl/`), but we pivoted to Python for Milestone 1 because:
+The original plan included a Rust implementation (`rust-impl/`), but we pivoted to Python because:

 1. **Faster Development**: Regex-based parsing and string manipulation in Python
 2. **Better Testing**: pytest provides excellent test infrastructure